symplex/shd/firmware/fx3/README.md

 ## Setting up the Cypress SDK

-In order to compile the USRP B200 and B210 firmware, you will need the FX3 SDK distributed by the FX3 manufacturer, Cypress Semiconductor.
+In order to compile the SMINI B200 and B210 firmware, you will need the FX3 SDK distributed by the FX3 manufacturer, Cypress Semiconductor.
 You can download the [FX3 SDK from here](http://www.cypress.com/documentation/software-and-drivers/ez-usb-fx3-sdk-archives) *Note*: You *must* use SDK version 1.2.3!